SSH1103/temp-repo/README.md

 # temp-repo
 First time making my GitHub.
-Creating a branch, Creating a file, Making a commit
+Creating a branch, creating a file, making a commit.